 Design completion for crosswalks at beach access points is complete and was advertised for bid, with a bid opening date of 11/20/19.
 There were no bidders.
 The bid was re-advertised for a 1/8/20 bid opening date.
 Once again, there were no bidders.
 Staff solicited quotes for the work and received a reasonable bid.
-That contractor has begun working on sidewalk repairs and improvements, and could have the project substantially completed by Memorial Day.
+That contractor has nearly completed the project; full completion is still expected before the end of June.